 Added to the scenery that is of course fantastic, we also enjoyed the town of Göreme.
 We were staying in a very friendly hotel.
 The owner recommended a wonderful family restaurant to us where I believe we ate every evening.
 We got to be food friends with the family.

 We have visited Muslim countries, numerous Hindu states in India and Tanzania, an African Christian country and a former British colony.
 The missionaries must have done a good job there, since the people seem to be thoroughly Christian.

 But Tanzania and the fantastic fauna will be the subject of another chapter.

-The summer vacation on the year 2016 we spent in Crete only.
-W first of all visited Knossos from Heraklion, of course, and we loved it and its gorgeous setting in among the trees.
+The vacation in the year 2016 we spent in Crete only.
+We first of all visited Knossos from Heraklion, of course, and we loved it and its gorgeous setting among the trees.
 But I do think that the archeological site that stands out the most for us was Phaistos, a much smaller site, surrounded by enormous olive groves.
 It is close to the south coast and the bottled-water-making town of Zoros.
 We must have been drinking Zoros water from the tap at our hotel.
 It was the best.

 These are but a few of the travels we have done in this century, but maybe the most exotic ones.
 Tanzania still remains though to get its own chapter.
 It was a totally different kind of vacation and it did leave an unforgettable mark on our minds.
 But Greece is a fairyland and I can not forgive the IMF and the World Bank for leaving it in such dire straits.